xiumingxu/blockchain/README.md

 # Blockchain Miner Application

+## Quick Start
+Please visit 34.1223 for testing server deployment

+## Introduction
 A fullstack solution for blockchain mining

-## Implementation Architecture
+## Problem Detailing
 ### Client
 Generate the nounce in bitcoin header(random solution) and hash it the Getting thecen ter
 ### Server - Bitcoin central service
-For allocating bitcoin problems
+For allocating bitcoin mining task to clients and collect the nonces

-## Bitcoin Dig In
+## Bitcoin Topic Dig In

 #### [Bitcoin whitepaper](https://bitcoin.org/bitcoin.pdf)